 MANAGEMENT & INCENTIVE FEES

 Private market fund managers charge their investors an annual management fee, typically 1%–2%, which goes to support overhead costs, such as investment staff salaries, due diligence expenses, and ongoing portfolio company monitoring.
 Management fees may be calculated differently depending on the type of structure.
 For example, private market funds limited to qualified purchasers generally calculate the management fee based on percentage of invested or committed capital, while private market funds registered under the The ‘40 Act and available to accredited investors typically base the management fee off the net asset value (NAV) of the fund.
-In addition, registered private market funds typically charge for operating expenses, in addition to the management fees.
+In addition to management fees, registered private market funds typically charge for operating expenses on an annual basis, while private market funds limited to qualified purchasers may charge a one-time organizational fee.

 GPs also collect performance fees, known as carried interest, which traditionally represent 10–20% of any value appreciation or aggregated profits generated by the fund.